Neuro-Spectral Architectures for Causal Physics-Informed Networks: Experiments

 For the numerical experiments, NeuSA is trained with $201$ frequencies and $201$ time steps, using $1,000$ steps with a learning rate of $0.01$.
 The PINN, QRes, and FLS models are trained on a regular grid of dimension $201\times 201$, while a $101\times101$ grid is considered for the PINNsFormer model.
 All models other than NeuSA were trained for $10,000$ Adam steps.
-Results may be visualized in Fig. \ref{fig:sine_gordon}.
+The computational results are visualized in \autoref{fig:sine_gordon}.